California man cleared after 40 years in prison gets $21M

 Craig Coley was released in 2017 after he was pardoned by then-Gov. Jerry Brown, who said DNA evidence and re-investigation proved his innocence.

-The Los Angeles Times reports Simi Valley officials said Saturday that the agreement would mitigate long, costly and unnecessary legal proceedings.
+Simi Valley officials said Saturday that the agreement would mitigate long, costly and unnecessary legal proceedings, the Los Angeles Times reported.

+"While no amount of money can make up for what happened to Mr. Coley, settling this case is the right thing to do for Mr. Coley and our community," City Manager Eric Levitt said in a statement.
 The city will pay about $4.9 million and the rest is expected to be paid by insurance and other sources.

+The city's police chief and Ventura County's district attorney asked Brown to pardon him because forensic tests showed Coley's DNA was not on the victim's bedsheet, which contained DNA from an unknown man.
+Coley had an alibi for the time of the slayings and investigators later disproved testimony from an eyewitness who placed him at the scene.

+His parents died while he was in prison after mortgaging their home to pay his legal bills.

-Coley's lawyer says the money offers closure, though no amount can compensate for the life he missed while imprisoned.
+Ron Kaye, an attorney representing Coley, said the settlement offers some closure and vindication for his client, though no amount of money can compensate him for the life he missed while imprisoned.

+"He now can live the rest of his life, which we hope will be really well into the future, with the security he deserves," Kaye said.

+Soon after Coley was pardoned, a judge declared him factually innocent.
+Simi Valley police have not arrested anyone else in the killings.